 When a truck would arrive at 1am from the detention centers, they would be killed with farming implements one by one.
 Six people killed per hour.
 It took ten minutes per person.

 Killing was done secretly so that others can’t hear and cause a panic.
 They would play loud music when it was time to kill.
-In the end, Pol Pot became paranoid even kill low ranking soldiers.
+In the end, Pol Pot became paranoid even killing low ranking soldiers.

 The people sewed jewelry in the hems of their clothing.
 This evaded the killers.
 When the fields were discovered and bodies were floating up, gold started to appear.